Private Service Titles & Positions

 Mrs. Starkey developed and coined the term “Certified Household Manager” in 1981.
 The term introduces into the marketplace a professional who is trained in the overall management of a private home.
-This position may be a Butler in the British tradition, Personal Assistant, Household Manager or Military Enlisted Aide in the American tradition.
+This position may be a Butler in the British tradition, or a Personal Assistant, Household Manager or Military Enlisted Aide in the American tradition.
 This individual has been trained and/or is experienced in all aspects of the private home and has a working knowledge of developing a Household Service Management System.
-The focus is primarily the Home and Service Environment.
-The skills would include a working knowledge of Human Resources, management and training of service contractors and personnel and the hands-on technical experience necessary to personally perform or train others within a Service Environment, including Administrative, Cleaning, Maintenance, Clothing, Cooking, and Entertaining Standards.
-HQ Service Management Software is essential.
+The focus is primarily on the Home and Service Environment.
+The skills would include a working knowledge of Human Resources, management and training of service contractors and personnel, as well as the hands-on technical experience necessary to personally perform or train others within a Service Environment.
+Knowing Administrative, Cleaning, Maintenance, Clothing, Cooking, and Entertaining Standards, as well as HQ Service Management Software is essential.
 This person’s skills are more appropriate for homes between 5,000 and 17,000 square feet.
 Salaries are currently between $70,000 and $125,000 per year with benefits, plus housing.